Renting to Relatives12-08-2023 | Property Occupants

 Remember, a family relation doesn’t necessarily translate to a model tenant.
 In fact, it can sometimes become the opposite because they might feel that they can get away with bending the rules.
-That’s why it’s important to still put together a tenancy agreement that sets out the legal requirements for the landlord and the tenant, and follow the normal process of tenant referencing.
+That’s why it’s important to still put together a tenancy agreement that sets out the legal requirements for the landlord and the tenant, and follows the normal process of tenant referencing.

 If you already have a buy-to-let and you want to let an immediate family member move in, you might find that you can’t due to your mortgage lender’s terms and conditions.
 A lot of lenders don’t offer regulated buy-to-let mortgages for family members, so your options as a borrower can be limited.
-Renting to family is seen as higher risk by many lenders.
+Renting to family is seen as a higher risk by many lenders.
 You might trust a family member more, meaning that you’ll charge them less and be more lenient, which could ultimately affect the income from your property.
 This rings alarm bells for lenders and means that many will apply different lending criteria.
-You might be tempted to move a family member into your rental property and not tell your lender, however this is not advisable as it would eventually have to come to light when you remortgage.
+You might be tempted to move a family member into your rental property and not tell your lender, however, this is not advisable as it would eventually have to come to light when you remortgage.

 Not all family counts as immediate family.
 You might be planning to rent to an auntie, an uncle, a cousin or any other extended family.
-In this case, a standard buy to let policy still applies.
-You don’t have to do anything differently, apart from be aware of being too lenient with family members, as you’ll only cause yourself problems.
-One of the big things to remember is that it’s not a good idea to charge a family member less rent than you would anyone else.
+In this case, a standard buy-to-let policy still applies.
+You don’t have to do anything differently, apart from being aware of being too lenient with family members, as you’ll only cause yourself problems.
+One of the big things to remember is that it’s not a good idea to charge a family member less rent than you would with anyone else.
 In fact, it might not even be possible.
 A lender is likely to require you to charge rent at 125% or higher than your monthly mortgage repayments.